Alexander Otto (businessman)

 Alexander Otto (born 7 July 1967) is a German billionaire businessman.
-As of November 2021, his net worth was estimated at US$12.2 billion.
+As of December 2024, Forbes estimated his net worth to be US$8.4 billion.

 Early life

 Alexander Otto was born on 7 July 1967.
 He is son of Werner Otto and his third wife, Maren Otto.
 He earned a bachelor's degree from Harvard College, and an MBA from Harvard Business School.

 Career

 Otto is a part-owner of Otto Group, founded by his father Werner Otto.
 He is the majority owner and CEO of ECE Group, a commercial property company specialising in shopping centres, which was also founded by his father.
 He has joined the family business in 1994.

 He is also a member of the supervisory board of the Otto Group, of Deutsche EuroShop AG and of SITE Centers in Cleveland/USA.

 According to the magazine Forbes his net worth is $12.1 Billion.
 The Otto family is consistently ranked among the wealthiest Germans.